 A CDP & Multi-Touch Attribution Software To The Rescue

 Using multi-touch attribution in an experimental/optimization framework is where a CDP comes into play, as long as that CDP offers an experimental framework.
 Understanding at a basic level if one channel works better than another is a start, but vetting a calculation to understand why it works better, to consider and adopt or discard external forces and variables – that magnifies the power of multi-touch attribution.

 The Redpoint rg1 customer experience platform provides such an experimental framework to enable marketers to easily set and test an endless number of combinations (messages, offers, channels, business rules), foregoing assumptions by accurately pinning down the entire customer journey.

 rg1 provides three core capabilities to optimize multi-touch attribution.
 First, it includes tools for accurately matching data from anonymous interactions to data from known interactions, and accurately matching offline and non-digital activities with online, digital activities for a more robust picture of every customer interaction throughout an unknown to known journey.
 Providing complete, accurate, relevant and timely information is an important first step in doing attribution calculations.

 Second, multi-touch attribution is only as good as a CDPs ability to present cleansed, accurate, normalized, time-stamped and relevant data to the analytics framework – within the CDP or as a separate capability – that does the multi-touch calculations.
 This is critical to allow for broad experimentation, such as running multiple attribution models simultaneously to truly understand customer behaviors.

-In summary, to engage in multi-touch attribution a CDP should be able to bring all the data together, make it available to the appropriate analytical engine and calculations being used, and make both the underlying data and the attribution calculations available to the system of record for tracking attribution.
+In summary, to engage in multi-touch attribution a customer data platform cdp should be able to bring all the data together, make it available to the appropriate analytical engine and calculations being used, and make both the underlying data and the attribution calculations available to the system of record for tracking attribution.